- Able to buy on their website, some US stores and Amazon US

-Bibi Beverages also seems to have fast shipping to the US and orders are supposed to leave the following business day.
-This is great compared to smaller companies that only send out orders after they reach a certain amount (like Glowless Patches we reviewed).
+Bibi Beverages also seems to have fast shipping to the US, which is a bonus!
+US orders leave the following business day.
+This is great compared to smaller companies that only send out orders after they reach a certain amount (like Glowless Patches).

 Lighten Up Refunds?
 NO.

 Bibi Beverages does not accept refunds, so be aware.
 The websites states: “For safety reasons we do not accept returns.”